darkzeroman/dssg.github.io/_posts/2013-08-02-why-bus-crowding-happens.markdown

 ---
 layout: post
-title: "Why Bus Crowding Happens and How Data Can Help"
+title: "CTA: Why Bus Crowding Happens and How Data Can Help"
-author: Juan-Pablo Velez and Andres Akle Caranaza
+author: "Juan-Pablo Velez and Andres Akle Carranza"
 pic: "cta-header.jpg"
-pic-caption: "A CTA bus arrives at the Oak Park Blue Line station."
+"pic-caption": A CTA bus arrives at the Oak Park Blue Line station.
-pic-credit: benhusmann
+"pic-credit": benhusmann
+published: true
 ---

 We've all been there: standing at an intersection, waiting for the bus to come.
 Passengers keep arriving at the stop, and you start to realize you could have a crowded ride ahead.
 When the bus finally arrives, it's packed.
 Should you wait for the next bus?
 Or will it be just as crowded - or possibly more so?